Alfred Hitchcock: Style and themes

 The "Hitchcockian" style includes the use of editing and camera movement to mimic a person's gaze, thereby turning viewers into voyeurs, and framing shots to maximise anxiety and fear.
 The film critic Robin Wood wrote that the meaning of a Hitchcock film "is there in the method, in the progression from shot to shot.
 A Hitchcock film is an organism, with the whole implied in every detail and every detail related to the whole."
+Critics have traced the recurrence of guilt, confession and transferred blame in his films to Hitchcock's Catholic background and Jesuit schooling.

 Hitchcock's film production career evolved from small-scale silent films to financially significant sound films.
 Hitchcock remarked that he was influenced by early filmmakers Georges Méliès, D. W. Griffith and Alice Guy-Blaché.
 His silent films between 1925 and 1929 were in the crime and suspense genres, but also included melodramas and comedies.
 Whilst visual storytelling was pertinent during the silent era, even after the arrival of sound, Hitchcock still relied on visuals in cinema; he referred to this emphasis on visual storytelling as "pure cinema".
 In Britain, he honed his craft so that by the time he moved to Hollywood, the director had perfected his style and camera techniques.
 Hitchcock later said that his British work was the "sensation of cinema", whereas the American phase was when his "ideas were fertilised".
 Scholar Robin Wood writes that the director's first two films, The Pleasure Garden and The Mountain Eagle, were influenced by German Expressionism.
 Afterward, he discovered Soviet cinema, and Sergei Eisenstein's and Vsevolod Pudovkin's theories of montage.
 1926's The Lodger was inspired by both German and Soviet aesthetics, styles which solidified the rest of his career.
 Although Hitchcock's work in the 1920s found some success, several British reviewers criticised Hitchcock's films for being unoriginal and conceited.
 Raymond Durgnat opined that Hitchcock's films were carefully and intelligently constructed, but thought they can be shallow and rarely present a "coherent worldview".